Mazurka: Brazil

 In Brazil, the composer Ernesto Nazareth wrote a Chopinesque mazurka called "Mercedes" in 1917.
 Heitor Villa-Lobos wrote a mazurka for classical guitar in a similar musical style to Polish mazurkas.

 Cuba

 In Cuba, composer Ernesto Lecuona wrote a piece titled Mazurka en Glisado for the piano, one of various commissions throughout his life.

 Nicaragua

 In Nicaragua, Carlos Mejía Godoy y los de Palacaguina and Los Soñadores de Saraguasca made a compilation of mazurkas from popular folk music, which are performed with a violin de talalate, an indigenous instrument from Nicaragua.

 Curaçao

 In Curaçao the mazurka was popular as dance music in the nineteenth century, as well as in the first half of the twentieth century.
 Several Curaçao-born composers, such as Jan Gerard Palm, Joseph Sickman Corsen, Jacobo Palm, Rudolph Palm and Wim Statius Muller, have written mazurkas.

 Mexico

 In Mexico, composers Ricardo Castro and Manuel M Ponce wrote mazurkas for the piano in a Chopin fashion, eventually mixing elements of Mexican folk dances.

+Paraguay

+The Paraguayan guitarist and composer Agustín Barrios wrote the Mazurka Appassionata around 1919.